sisinflab/RoGER/README.md

 # Using Conda
 conda env create -f rmg_env.yml conda activate rmg

-# Or using venv and pip
-python -m venv venv
-source venv/bin/activate  # or .\venv\Scripts\activate on Windows
-pip install -r requirements.txt
 ```

-For graph-based models, install PyTorch Geometric as described in the [official instructions](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html).

 ## Datasets

 Datasets should be placed in the `data/` folder.
-Each dataset should include train, validation, and test splits, as well as review-based side information if required.
+Each dataset should include train, validation, and test splits, as well as review-based side information.

 Example dataset structure:
 ```